How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

 Can I agree to less heat, in order to save on fuel?

-A landlord is allowed to provide heat at less than 68 degrees Fahrenheit if he enters into an agreement with the tenant.
+A landlord is allowed to provide heat at less than 68 degrees Fahrenheit if they enter into an agreement with the tenant.
 The agreement must:

 - be written in plain English, in at least 12-point type